Hayat-Musema/Ip-project-Ethiopia-Travel-website-/README.md

 Add interactive booking system with backend integration.

-Implement a search/filter system for destinations and packages.
+Implement a search and filter system for destinations and packages.

 Mobile app version for better accessibility.